 The ‘great reopening’ is upon us as restaurants, pubs and bars fling open their doors again and start serving, pulling pints and taking down our names and addresses to pass on to the contact tracers… But they won’t all be opening.

 Sadly coronavirus has seen some restaurants close their doors permanently, restaurants we loved, and while they may leave short-lived gaps on the high street they’ll leave far more long-lasting gaps in our hearts.

 It’s impossible not to be moved close to tears, writing about losing some restaurants so familiar we knew the staff, the chefs and about half the fellow diners.
 We’re so sad to see them go, and especially think of the staff at such an uncertain time, and wish fond farewell to…

-One of the highest profile losses, Le Caprice on St James’s Arlington Street, will not reopen on July 4th.
+One of the highest profile losses, Le Caprice on St James’s Arlington Street, did not reopen on July 4th.

 The restaurant occupies a special place in my memory as it’s where managers would take us, in my first job, when we received promotions or bonuses.
 And it lived up to the hype as the favourite hangout of Princess Di and Elizabeth Taylor, not to mention half of the nation’s a-listers.

 There’s some chat of it reopening in a new location, but in any case 38 years of history has come to a close.